Pennsylvania Oversize/Overweight Permits

-PERMITS: Pennsylvania oversize permits are valid for seven days.
-Must have a permit prior to entering the state.
+Pennsylvania oversize permits are valid for seven days.
+You must have a permit prior to entering the state.

-OPERATING TIME: Sunrise to sunset Monday through Friday, and Saturday sunrise until noon.
-Overweight-only, not exceeding 107,000 pounds and not exceeding 70’ overall length, operating at prevailing speeds can have continuous travel.
+Sunrise to sunset Monday through Friday, and sunrise until noon on Saturday.
+Overweight-only loads that don’t exceed 107,000 lbs. or 70’ overall length and operate at prevailing speeds can travel continuously.

 |Width over 13’||1 escort on all highways|